pinksi/pinkysitikhu/_pages/about.md

     Also want to do some international traveling within these years.
 So, let's see what life has hold for me.

-- I am an average reader.
-I like to read mainly fictional novels and nowadays, I am trying to form a habit of reading non-fiction and self help books as well.
+- I like to read fictional novels and short stories (choose mostly books with happy ending :D).
+Nowadays, I am trying to form a habit of reading non-fiction and self help books as well.